thaliproject/Thali_CordovaPlugin/doc/api/mobileApi.md

 is explicitly allowed because while the calls to startListening are consecutive they are not concurrent.

-### `mobileAPI.prototype.startListening(portNumber)`
+### `Mobile('StartListening').callNative(portNumber, callback)`

 This method instructs the native layer to do two things.

 First, it tells the native layer to discovery what other devices are within range using whatever non-TCP/IP native technologies are available.
 When a device is discovered its information will be published as a `peerAvailabilityChanged` event.

 Second, it tells the native layer to accept incoming connections over the non-TCP/IP native technologies and to bridge those connections to TCP/IP and then connect to the submitted portNumber on 127.0.0.1.